Descriptions and Examples for the POV-Ray Raytracer by Friedrich A. Lohmüller

 "Folding_a_Cube_2.pov"

-For other samples for folding a regular polyhedron see:
+For other examples for folding a regular polyhedron see:

 Elementary Geometry for Raytracing or: 3D-Animations - Geometry